Mr Redback

 They’ll want us to dispose of our very own cow pats

-Placing them into some underground vats
+Placing them into underground vats

 Cows no dung